 - promoting competition within markets for geospatial data, products and services

 - improving accessibility, interoperability and quality of data

 - improving capability, skills and resources to support the growth of new and existing geospatial businesses and improve public services

-Read the Geospatial Commission Charter (published in our Call For Evidence document) to find out how we will do this.
+The Geospatial Commission’s Charter (published in our Call For Evidence document) sets out how we will do this.